openshift/ansible-service-broker/docs/deployment.md

 REGISTRY_TYPE | dockerhub | Registry Type
 REGISTRY_URL | docker.io | Registry URL
 DEV_BROKER | true | Include Broker Development Endpoint (true/false)
+AUTO_ESCALATE | true | Auto escalate the users permissions when running an APB BROKER_CA_CERT | "" | Tells the broker that the ca that has signed the SSL Cert and Key

 ## Template
 The following is the template used to deploy the ASB: